Surgery on Anosov flows using bi-contact geometry: Surgery along simple closed geodesics in a geodesic flow

 \begin{theorem} Let $C\subset$ UT$\gamma$ be a quasi-transverse annulus associated to a simple closed geodesic.
 For every $q<0$ there is an embedded transverse annulus $C_q\subset C$ centered in $L$ such that a $(1,q)$-Goodman surgery produces a contact Anosov flow.

 \end{theorem}

-\begin{proof} We first show that, for every $q\in \mathbb{Z}$, there are choices such that the Legendrian-transverse surgery along a tangent annulus $A_0$ containing $L$ produces an Anosov flow.
-Then we show that this flows are orbit equivalent to flows constructed by $(1,q)$-Foulon-Hasselblatt surgery.
+\begin{proof} We first show that, for every $q\in \mathbb{Z}$, there are choices such that the bi-contact surgery along a tangent annulus $A_0$ containing $L$ produces an Anosov flow.
+Then we show that these flows are orbit equivalent to flows constructed by $(1,q)$-Foulon-Hasselblatt surgery.

 Consider the $(s,v,w)$-coordinate system in a neighborhood $\Lambda$ of UT$\gamma$ as in \fullref{Lambda}.
 Let $N$ be a flow-box neighborhood of $L$ bounded by the tangent surgery annulus $A=A_0$, the annulus where $\epsilon>0$ and the transverse annuli $C_{in}$ and $C_{out}$ constructed by flowing the boundary components of $A_0$ using the flow of $R_{\alpha_-}$.
 Since by \fullref{Lambda} $\xi_+$ does not depend on the $s$-coordinate, the characteristic foliation induced by $\xi_+$ on $\partial N$ does not depend on the $s$-coordinate.
 By \fullref{Rem} for every $q\in \mathbb{Z}$ there is a neighborhood $N_q$ and a new pair of contact structures $(\tilde{\xi}_-,\tilde{\xi}_+)_q$ on the new manifold $\tilde{M}_q$ defining an Anosov flow.
 Note that $N_q$ and the pair $(\tilde{\alpha}_-,\tilde{\alpha}_+)_q$ can be chosen to be independent on the $s$-coordinate.
 By \fullref{equivalence} these flows are orbit equivalent to flows obtained by $(1,q)$-Goodman surgery with shear where we chose $g'(w)<0$.
-Since $L$ is Legendrian for $\ker \beta_+$ and $\beta_+$ is also not dependent on $s$ and rotates along the $w$-coordinate, we can apply Foulon-Hasselblatt construction with surgery annulus $C_{out}$ and coordinates $(s,w,t)$ where $(s,w)$ are defined on $C_{out}$ and $t$ is the parameter given by the geodesic flow (the Reeb vector field of $\beta_+$).
+Since $L$ is Legendrian for $\ker \beta_+$ and $\beta_+$ is also not dependent on $s$ and rotates along the $w$-coordinate, we can apply Foulon-Hasselblatt construction with surgery annulus $C_{out}$ and coordinates $(s,w,t)$ where $(s,w)$ are defined on $C_{out}$ and $t$ is the parameter given by the geodesic flow (the Reeb flow of $\beta_+$).
 By \fullref{FHn} the resulting flow is contact regardless of the thickness of $C_{out}$.
-Therefore for every $q<0$ the resulting flow is Anosov and contact.
+Therefore for every $q<0$ the resulting flow is Anosov and contact (see \fullref{bundle7}).

 \end{proof}